Personal, Social, Health and Economic Education and SRE

 Personal, social, health and economic education (PSHE) helps to give pupils the knowledge, skills and understanding they need to lead confident, healthy, independent lives and to become informed, active and responsible citizens.
 Pupils are encouraged to take part in a wide range of activities and experiences across and beyond the curriculum, contributing fully to the life of our school and our community.
 In doing so, they learn to recognise their own worth, to work well with others and become increasingly responsible for their own learning.
 They reflect on their experiences and understand how they are developing personally and socially.
 The curriculum also helps to promote our children’s spiritual, moral, social and cultural development as they grow through each year of our School.

 At Finstall First School, we follow the ‘Jigsaw’ programme.
-Children learn through six half-termly topics, which allow progression and continuity in learning.
-The topics are ‘Being Me In My World’, ‘Challenging Difference’, ‘Dreams and Goals’, ‘Healthy Me’, ‘Relationships’ and ‘Changing Me’.
+Children learn through a spiral curriculum with six half-termly 'puzzles' (topics).
+This allows for progression and continuity in learning.
+The topics are ‘Being Me In My World’, ‘Celebrating Difference’, ‘Dreams and Goals’, ‘Healthy Me’, ‘Relationships’ and ‘Changing Me’.

 SEX AND RELATIONSHIPS EDUCATION